Vishvesh1542/Organic-Notes/Alkynes.md

 ## Ozonolysis
 $\ce{CH_{3}-C#CH ->[O_{3}][Me_{2}S]}$<!---->$\ce{CH_{3}-C(O)-C(O)-H}$
 - Only 2 bonds break and the single bond remains
-- If you have Oxidative ozonolysis, convert aldehydes to Ketones
+- If you have Oxidative ozonolysis, convert aldehydes to Ketones and break $\ce{C-C}$ bond to form carboxylic acids if needed

 ##### Mechanism
 - [[Ozonolysis Mechanism]]